apache/nuttx/configs/viewtool-stm32f107/README.txt

    7   INT    J18 Pin  8  PA1         8   PD     J18 Pin 6  PC5
    9   AUDIO-L                       10   GND    J18 Pin 4

+  The Haoyu display has no audio amplifier on board;  Output is raw PWM audio.
+MikroElektronkia ConnectEVE FT800.

+  GPIO0 and MODE are pulled low meaning that SPI is the default interface with slave address bit 0 = 0.
+GPIO1 is not connected.

   MikroElektronkia ConnectEVE FT800
   ---------------------------------